flowcommerce/redux-fetch/README.md

   - `[renderFailure(error): Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
 Error handling behavior can be configured by supplying a callback to the `renderFailure` property.
 The `renderFailure` callback is called with an error object.

+  - `[renderSuccess: Function]`: When all data necessary to render becomes available, `Fetch` will render the supplied Component by default.
+However, we can change this behavior by supplying a callback to the `renderSuccess` property.

 #### Returns

 A React component class that renders your component according to the specified options.